Alfred Baudrillart

 Alfred-Henri-Marie Baudrillart, Orat.
-(6 January 1859 – 19 May 1942) was a French prelate of the Catholic Church, who became a Cardinal in 1935.
-An historian and writer, he served as Rector of the Institut Catholique de Paris from 1907 until his death.
-He campaigned to rouse international support for France during the First World War, while in the Second World War he supported the Vichy regime and backed the Germans for leading the international struggle against bolshevism.
+(6 January 1859 – 19 May 1942) was a French prelate of the Catholic Church, who became a cardinal in 1935.
+A historian and writer, he served as Rector of the Institut Catholique de Paris from 1907 until his death.
+He campaigned to rouse international support for France during the First World War, while in the Second World War he supported the Vichy regime and backed the Germans for leading the international struggle against Bolshevism.

 Biography

 Baudrillart was born in Paris, to Henri Baudrillart and Marie Sacy.
 His father was professor of political economy at Collège de France, editor in chief of the Journal des Économistes, and a member of Académie des Sciences Morales et Politiques.
 Baudrillart's maternal grandfather, Samuel Ustazade de Sacy, was redactor in chief of the Journal des débats and a member of the Académie française.

 Raised in the Latin Quarter, Baudrillart entered École Bossuet in 1868, and later the Collège Louis le Grand.
 In 1876, at the age of seventeen, he decided to pursue a career in the Church.
-He attended the École Normale Supérieure from 1878 to 1881, where his classmates included Jean Jaures and Henri Bergson.
+He attended the École Normale Supérieure from 1878 to 1881, where his classmates included Jean Jaurès and Henri Bergson.
 He earned his doctorate with a thesis entitled Philippe V et la Cour de France and earned a theology degree as well.
 He taught at several schools, including the Collège Stanislas de Paris.